-The blade-control switch (PTO) is used to engage the electric clutch and drive the mower blades.
+Use the blade-control switch (PTO) to engage the electric clutch and drive the mower blades.
 Pull the switch up to engage the blades and release.
 To disengage the blades, push the blade-control switch (PTO) down or move a motion-control lever into the NEUTRAL-LOCK position.